Turtle (submersible): Development

-Doolittle also likely provided the scarce commodities of gunpowder and lead ballast as well.
-The wealthy Doolittle, nearly 20 years older than the Yale student Bushnell, was a founder and long time Warden of Trinity Episcopal Church on the Green, and was in charge of New Haven's port inspection and beacon-alarm systems – suggesting that Doolittle provided much of the political and financial leadership in building the Turtle as well as its brass and moving parts.

-In making the hull, Bushnell enlisted the services of several skilled artisans, including his brother the farmer Ezra Bushnell and ship's carpenter Phineas Pratt, both, like David Bushnell, from Saybrook.
+In making the hull, Bushnell enlisted the services of several skilled artisans, including his brother Ezra Bushnell and ship's carpenter Phineas Pratt, both from Saybrook.
 The hull was "constructed of oak, somewhat like a barrel and bound by heavy wrought-iron hoops."
 The shape of the hull, Gale informed Silas Deane, "has the nearest resemblance to the two upper shells of a Tortoise joined together."

-Named for its shape, Turtle resembled a large clam as much as a turtle; it was about 10 ft long (according to the original specifications), 6 ft tall, and about 3 ft wide, and consisted of two wooden shells covered with tar and reinforced with steel bands.
-It dived by allowing water into a bilge tank at the bottom of the vessel and ascended by pushing water out through a hand pump.
+Turtle was about 10 ft long (according to the original specifications), 6 ft tall, and about 3 ft wide, and consisted of two wooden shells covered with tar and reinforced with steel bands.
+It dived by allowing water into a bilge tank at the bottom of the vessel and resurfaced by pushing water out through a hand pump.
 It was propelled vertically and horizontally by hand-cranked and pedal-powered propellers, respectively.
 It also had 200 lb of lead aboard, which could be released in a moment to increase buoyancy.
-Manned and operated by one person, the vessel contained enough air for about thirty minutes and had a speed in calm water of about 3 mph.
+It was manned and operated by one person and contained enough air for about 30 minutes.
+It had a speed in calm water of about 3 mph.

 Six small pieces of thick glass in the top of the submarine provided natural light.
 The internal instruments had small pieces of bioluminescent foxfire affixed to the needles to indicate their position in the dark.
 During trials in November 1775, Bushnell discovered that this illumination failed when the temperature dropped too low.
-Although repeated requests were made to Benjamin Franklin for possible alternatives, none was forthcoming, and Turtle was sidelined for the winter.
+He repeatedly requested that Benjamin Franklin suggest possible alternatives, but Franklin did not suggest any and Turtle was sidelined for the winter.

 Bushnell's basic design included some elements present in earlier experimental submersibles.
-The method of raising and lowering the vessel was similar to that developed by Nathaniel Simons in 1729, and the gaskets used to make watertight connections around the connections between the internal and external controls also may have come from Simons, who constructed a submersible based on a 17th-century Italian design by Giovanni Alfonso Borelli.
+The method of raising and lowering the vessel was similar to that developed by Nathaniel Simons in 1729, and the gaskets used to make watertight connections between the internal and external controls may have come from Simons, who constructed a submersible based on a 17th-century Italian design by Giovanni Alfonso Borelli.